This post was last updated September 2020.

 Once you finish the role-playing section (ie. whenever you decide you want to move on), you have the “extra vocabulary” section – more related vocab that wasn’t in that conversation but is still helpful.
 This new info is presented to you in the same format as the original dialogue, and then in flashcard form.

 These flashcards are also self-reporting, which I love.
-It keeps track of what you’re learning kind of like Anki does – you just tell it yourself!
+It keeps track of what you’re learning kind of like Anki and LingoDeer do – literally just tell Rocket Languages how well you know the term!
 Then, once you’re through with those flashcards, you have the option to just study the more difficult ones again.

 I especially love how they acknowledge the accents that are incredibly important – they even go on to explain that without the correct accents, you’re writing different words!